Additional Resource Provision (ARP)

 Across our ARP, the children have been engaging in a wide range of practical, sensory and play-based maths activities tailored to their developmental stages.

-In Foxes, the children have been developing their understanding of “one” and practising 1:1 correspondence by distributing up to six items.
-Through this work, they have explored the ideas of one more and one less, matched numerals to groups of objects, paired quantities with picture representations, and found specific numbers of items independently.
-Each session has also included focused number formation practise to help the children develop confidence in writing numerals.
+In Foxes, the children have been developing their understanding of the concept of “one” and practising one-to-one correspondence by carefully distributing up to six items.
+Through these activities, they have explored the ideas of one more and one less, matched numerals to groups of objects, paired quantities with picture representations, and independently found specific numbers of items.
+Alongside this, the children have worked hard to match two identical objects and, later, to match objects to their corresponding 2D representations.
+They have also explored creating simple patterns using both movements and a range of objects, as well as developing their understanding of the concepts of big and small.
+Each session has also included focused number formation practise, supporting the children to grow in confidence when writing numerals.

 Topic: